All Questions Will be Answered During the Safety Meetings.

 This event is closed to regular boat traffic during the hours of the competition 7:45am-3:45pm

-We can only allow swimmers and escort kayaks on the course
+We can only allow swimmers and escort kayaks on the course.
+Some support craft will be on site.

 We do not allow undocumented kayaks or boats on the course during the event; it is for your safety!